andydlindsay/lectures/m09w23/README.md

   * All members describe:
     * What they did last day
     * What they plan to do today
-    * If they currently have any roadblocks
+    * If they currently have any roadblocks or _asks_ of other team members

 #### Scrum team

-* Scrum Master:
+* Scrum Master
   * Coach team members
   * Help Scrum team focus on high-value increments
   * Help remove roadblocks for the team
   * Ensure all Scrum events take place within the time limits
   * Helps with organizing of the project on all levels
-* Developers:
+* Developers
   * Plan a backlog, and the upcoming sprint
   * Finish anything they start to a launch-ready state
   * Each day is planned toward reaching the current sprint goal
-* Product Owner:
+* Product Owner
   * Develops a clear Product Goal
   * Creates / communicates Product Backlog Items
   * Ensures Product Backlog is transparent, visible, understood